 After effectively monitoring the disk IOPS utilization, you can plan accordingly for system upgrades in advance.
 You can even early detect the potential causes of storage subsystem failures and can reduce the risk of unexpected downtime as well.

-If you have any question regarding how to check disk io in Linux or how to check disk iops in Linux, please ask or add in the comment section below.
+If you have any questions regarding how to check disk io in Linux or how to check disk IOPS in Linux, please ask or add in the comment section below.

 Services ZNetLive offers: